yinkak/simple-blockchain-C/README.md

 ## Code Structure and CMake

 * You need to use the same code structure as previous assignments with `src/` and `include/`.
 * You also need to write `CMakeLists.txt` that produces one executable, `blockchain`.
+The executable should run the main function in `src/main.c`.
 * You need to link against a shared library under `lib/` that the test cases use, which is platform-dependent.
 You need to use the appropriate one for your platform.
     * For Intel machines, use `libcheck-x86_64.so`.